ncatlab/nlab-content/pages/0/4/0/3/3040/content.md

 * Gabriella B&#246;hm and Stephen Lack, A simplicial approach to multiplier bimonoids, Bulletin of the Belgian Mathematical Society - Simon Stevin, 24:107–122, 2017.

-* Gabriella B&#246;hm and Stephen Lack, Multiplier Hopf monoids, Algebras and Representation Theory, 20(1):1–46, 2017; also available as arXiv:1511.03806.
+* Gabriella B&#246;hm and Stephen Lack, *Multiplier Hopf monoids*, Algebras and Representation Theory, 20(1):1–46, 2017; also available as arXiv:1511.03806.

 * Gabriella B&#246;hm and Stephen Lack, A category of multiplier bimonoids, Applied Categorical Structures, 25(2):279–301, 2017; and available as arXiv:1509.07171.